ekeranen/digitize-hi8/README.md

    Note: `-crf 28` controls the quality.
 The default is `23`.
 Lower values result in better quality, but larger file sizes.

+# Troubleshooting

+1. Why is my webcam being recorded?

+   The `-i /dev/video0` option controls the video device to record.
+Unplug your webcam, or try another video stream such as `-i /dev/video1`.

+2. Why is the video quality poor?

+   Hi8 is low quality by today's standards.
+This process is primarily intended as a cheap and easy way to get old home videos into a digital format.
+There are likely solutions that produce higher quality results.